Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

    1. You will be looking your Subscriber deployment.
 Via either the Overview or Deployments page, find the `subscriber-deployment` link and click it.
    1. Click the `subscriber-deployment...` link under New Replica Set to navigate to the specific deployment.
    1. Click the 'four line' icon in the top right (View logs).
+   1. In the logs, you may see one of these two errors:
-   1. If you see something resembling the following log line, you will need to reconfigure your Subscriber configuration with the correct IoT Hub connection string.
+      - If you see something resembling the following log line, you will need to reconfigure your Subscriber configuration with the correct IoT Hub connection string.
         ```
         Error occurred with iot-hub-messages/Subscriptions/all-data-sub within my-service-bus.servicebus.windows.net:  Error: Failed to connect
+        ```
+      - If you see something resembling the following log line, there was an error POSTing data to the FHIR database.
+You can simply addObservations for that patient again separately.
+        ```
+        Error when POSTing to FHIR server for correlationId: c81e61fa-e1e1-44ce-ab57-75873c24eb23.
+Error: Error: Request failed with status code 500
         ```